fsmMLK/inkscapeMadeEasy/docs/source/index.rst

 The following python modules are required: inkex (comes with inkscape), re, lxml, numpy, math, simplestyle (comes with inkscape), textext (inside the subfolder textextLib), sys and os.

+If you want LaTeX support, you will also need the python modules pygtk and Tkinter.
+You will also need the command 'pstoedit'.
+Linux users can install from your prefered package manager.
+Windows users can download it from its website.

 In order to install inkscapeMadeEasy, your Inkscape extension directory must contain the following structure

 >>> inkscape/extensions/